While you can easily access your email on your web browser, some of us rely on desktop email clients for checking our emails.

 sudo apt install evolution

-However, to get the latest stable version on any Linux distribution, you might want to utilize the Flatpak package available.
+However, to get the latest stable version on any Linux distribution, you might want to utilize the available Flatpak package.

 KMail is a part of Kontact, a personal information manager, that was developed for and fits nicely with the KDE environment.
 It can also be used as a standalone email client on other desktop environments as well.